ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 ## Scene

-We start with a sphere made out of particles using a ShaderMaterial.
+We start with a sphere made from particles using a ShaderMaterial.
 The size of the particles is already handled in the vertex shader with perspective and we can control it using the uSize gui element.
 Particles set to be shaped as discs in the fragment shader.

 Then it is our goal to make the particles seem to move influenced by various streams pushing them around.
 This effect is based on two core techniques: